theijhay/Salary-prediction/README.md

 #### Data Collection

-Download the real-world dataset(s) and place it into the data directory.
+Download the real-world dataset(s) and place it into the project directory.

 [Stack Overflow Survey Data](https://insights.stackoverflow.com/survey)